Skip to Content (press ENTER)

 Innovative Treatments in Disorders of Consciousness (ITDC) Grant Program

-The next grant cycle is expected to open for letters of intent in June 2026.
+This award is intended to support projects that acquire pilot data and/or create infrastructure to enable prospective multicenter RCTs that evaluate biologically plausible treatments.
 Subscribe to the Rehabilitation Outcomes Center Newsletter for email updates about the ITDC program and other outcomes research.

 Background